-This is my second attempt at Kinabalu – on the my first trip (in June 2011) I think I made the summit as I got a nice certificate – but I can’t remember much.
+This is my second attempt at Mount Kinabalu.
+On my first trip (in June 2011) I think I made the summit as I got a nice certificate – but I can’t remember much.
 It was pouring with rain all the way up from Laban Rata.
 Rivers were flowing over the rock and there was zero visibility.
 I was more concerned with avoiding hypothermia than trying to admire what little views there were…

 So, less than a year later I’m back, determined to get to the summit AND have some nice photos to share.
-I’ve booked my guide, and taken the via ferrata option for the descent.
-This time I’m doing the hike in February, which is the “dry season” (February & March being the best months, while May to October is considered the wet season).
+I’ve booked my guide, and selected the via ferrata option for the descent.
+This time I’m doing the hike in February, which is the “dry season”.
 It’s misty and drizzling as we set-off up the track from Timpohon Gate – although I’m not too concerned as there are few completely dry days in this area!

 The well-formed track climbs relentlessly, with distance markers every kilometre and frequent shelters, where the guides generally insist on a short break.
 At some of these you’ll see mountain squirrels (Sundasciurus tenuis), a species of rodent found in Indonesia, Singapore, Malaysia, and Thailand.

 Did I mention the climb was relentless… Relentless, but never really steep or tough, and unlike other Malaysian hikes, due to the altitude it’s fairly cool.
 For the last couple of kilometres the track gets rockier and can get a bit slippery when wet.